 Alleged drug dealer arrested on Tigerland Avenue with AR-15, Glock

-BATON ROUGE - An alleged drug dealer was arrested Tuesday along Tigerland Avenue near The Stud apartment complex.
+BATON ROUGE - An alleged drug dealer was arrested Tuesday along Tigerland Avenue near The Study apartment complex.

 According to Baton Rouge police officers, 19-year-old Devin Bradley had an AR-15, a Glock handgun, nearly four pounds of marijuana and 41 Oxycodone pills when he was arrested.